lopess-project/lopess-hyperledger-backend/README.md

 Note2: Before deploying, make sure your gopath is set accordingly.
 Moreover, the library of the go implementation of the ed25519 signing algorithm needs to be included to your local gopath accordingly.

 For deploying this network, prepare two hosts and create a docker swarm overlay network.
+How this is done, can be found out by following the link at the bottom of this page.
-Then adjust network specific parameters within the docker-compose deployment files.
+After setting up the swarm, adjust network specific parameters within the docker-compose deployment files like the host names of the swarm machines as well as directory paths for mapping the volumes.
 If this is done, the images can be deployed:

 Host 1:
 * clone this gitlab repo